shader-slang/slang/docs/api-users-guide.md

 An important caveat to be aware of when recursing into structure types like this, is that the layout information on a field is relative to the start of the parent type layout, and not absolute.
 This is perhaps not surprising in the case of `slang::ParameterCategory::Uniform`: if you ask a field in a `struct` type for its byte offset, it will return the offset from the start of the `struct`.

-Where this can trip up users is when a `struct` type containss fields of other categories (e.g., a structure with a `Texture2D` in it).
+Where this can trip up users is when a `struct` type contains fields of other categories (e.g., a structure with a `Texture2D` in it).
 In these cases, the "binding index" of a structure field in a relative offset from whatever binding index is given to the parent structure.

 The basic rule is that no matter what category of binding resource (bytes, registers, etc.) you are talking about, the index/offset of `a.b.c` must be computed by adding together the offsets of `a`, `b` and `c`.